MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### DisablePersonalSync

-The **DisablePersonalSync** key enables the **Disable personal accounts** setting.

-The **Disable personal accounts** setting blocks users from signing in and syncing files in personal OneDrive accounts.
+This setting blocks users from signing in and syncing files in personal OneDrive accounts.
 If this setting has been configured after a user has set up sync with a personal account, the user gets signed out.

-The parameter is **DisablePersonalSync** and it has a boolean value.
-If this value is set to **True**, the users are prevented from adding or syncing personal accounts.
+If you set the setting's value to **True**, the users are prevented from adding or syncing personal accounts.

 The example for this setting in the **.plist** file is:
 <key>DisablePersonalSync</key>